1 - How to Create a Custom MCP Tool

 - Standard Mode (default): Only chat completion chunks (OpenAI compatible)

-- Enhanced Mode: Includes tool execution events (
+- Enhanced Mode: Includes tool execution events (tool_callandtool_response)

 Tool events are only visible when the server is configured with enhanced streaming or when using the AgentFlow web UI.